ravichas/TidyingData/Prework/README.md

 Computer setup
 --------------

-Computers in the traning room will have R, RStudio, and the packages we'll be using installed, but if you would like to bring your own computer, please install the following:
+Computers in the training room will have R, RStudio, and the packages we'll be using installed, but if you would like to bring your own computer, please install the following:

 -   [R](https://cran.r-project.org)
 -   [RStudio](https://www.rstudio.com/products/rstudio/download/)
--   R packages:
+-   R packages (you can install these using the code below):
     -   [tidyverse](https://www.tidyverse.org/)
     -   [biobroom](https://bioconductor.org/packages/release/bioc/html/biobroom.html)